 All vehicles have a label underhood that identifies the refrigerant used in the vehicle.
 The refrigerant system should only be serviced by trained and certified technicians.
-The air conditioning evaporator should never be repaired or replaced by one from a salvage vehicle.
-It should only be replaced by a new evaporator to ensure proper and safe operation.
+The

 During service, all refrigerants should be reclaimed with proper equipment.
-Venting refrigerants directly to the atmosphere is harmful to the environment and may also create unsafe conditions based on inhalation, combustion, frostbite, or other health-based concerns.
+Venting refrigerants directly to the atmosphere is harmful to the environment and may also create unsafe conditions based on inhalation, combustion, frostbite, or other health-based concerns